OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 })();
 ```

+### Test the button

 Save all of your changes and run `npm start` if the server isn't already running.
+Then complete the following steps to test the **Insert default gist** button.

-Open Outlook and compose a new message.
-When you choose the **Insert gist** button, you should see a task pane open on the right-hand side.
-When you select a gist and choose **Insert**, the gist should be inserted into the body.
+1. Open Outlook and compose a new message.

+1. In the compose message window, choose the **Insert gist** button.
+You should see a task pane open the to right of the compose form.

+1. In the task pane, select the **Hello World Html** gist and choose **Insert** to insert that gist into the body of the message.

 ![A screenshot of the add-in task pane](images/addin-tutorial/addin-taskpane.PNG)